Nicholas Galanin: Activism

 Galanin speaks on issues of colonialism and environmentalism.
-Galanin spoke at the University of North Dakota Writers Conference.
+Galanin spoke at the University of North Dakota Writers Conference in 2018.

-In 2019, Galanin was one of the seventy-five artists that were selected to present work in the Seventy-Ninth Whitney Museum of American Art Biennial.
+In 2019, Galanin was one of the 75 artists that were selected to present work in the 79th Whitney Museum of American Art Biennial.
 Selection by Whitney denotes an artist who is at the "forefront of American contemporary art" and provides them with valuable market exposure and important recognition.

 On July 19, 2019, Galanin and three other artists sent a letter to Whitney, asking that their work to be withdrawn from the exhibition.
-They protested against the presence of the Whitney Board of Trustees vice chair Warren B. Kanders, who owns the tear-gas producing company Safariland.
+They protested against the presence of the Whitney Board of Trustees vice chair Warren Kanders, who owns the tear-gas producing company Safariland.
 A day later, they were joined by four additional artists, who also wished to withdraw their artwork.
 Others joined the protest.
 Kanders resigned, and the artists decided to allow their work to be exhibited.
 White Noise, American Prayer Rug, and Let Them Enter Dancing and Showing Their Faces — Shaman, were submitted by Galanin.

 In September 2019, Galanin spoke of his intention to withdraw from the exhibition and his ultimate decision to participate.
 "For me, the reason for both decisions was to fight erasure."
 In reference to museums, where "our ancestors’ bones" have been held in storage, museums have not been safe spaces for Indigenous people or culture.
 He says, "But in order to have agency in such spaces, you have to show up.
 It’s more impactful to engage in conversation than to avoid it."